 Nominations for candidates for the position of Membership Representative will be requested from the Individual Members of the Institute at least six (6) months prior to the AGM at which such Membership Representatives will assume office.
 Nominations to be received by the Secretary General no later the three (3) months prior to the AGM at which such Membership Representatives will assume office.
-Nominations shall be supported by not less than three (3) Professional Members or Affiliates.
+Nominations shall be supported by not less than six (6) Professional Members or Affiliates.
 In the case that more than two (2) nominations are received a secret ballot shall be conducted at the AGM.

-5.3.1 Eligibility to vote

-Only Affiliate, Professional and Sustaining Members are eligible to vote.
-Voting may be conducted by a show of hands by persons attending, by proxy or by use of any agreed electronic method, provided that any electronic method is previously agreed with the Secretary General at least three (3) working days prior to the meeting.
-Any failure of the electronic method will be considered a null vote and will not affect the result of the vote.

 5.4 Notification

 The Secretary General will announce to the AGM the names of those who will be taking office.
-The names of those taking office will be notified to all Members.
+The names of those taking office will be notified to all members.

 6 Vice President